-The voluntary warning statement refers to the warning statement of 'It's safest not to drink while pregnant'.
-This statement was derived from the Australian guidelines to reduce health risks from drinking alcohol (National Health and Medical Research Council, 2009) and used as part of DrinkWise Australia and Cheers voluntary warning label initiatives.
+The phrase voluntary warning statement refers to the warning statement of 'lt's safest not to drink while pregnant'.
+This statement was derived from the Australian guidelines to reduce health risks from drinking alcohol (National Health and Medical Research Council, 2009) and is used as part of voluntary warning label initiatives (see Figure 1).

-Approach to this summary
+2. Approach to this summary